History

 Around 21.00

-At 21:00, the prisoners broke the isolation rooms and removed the prisoners from inside.
-Since some had stepped into the forbidden zone, the guards opened fire, and this fire was followed by more bursts from different directions, as a demonstration by the non-commissioned officers.
-The crowd of prisoners gathered in the yard and on the roof, where some of them began to give speeches and recite poetry with content against the popular government, calling for rebellion.
-Their demonstration continued, and during this time, they shouted slogans with counter-revolutionary content: “Long live Free Albania,” “We will not work today or tomorrow,” “Comrade soldiers, lay down your arms.”
-By now, the revolt had taken on a political character.
+At 21:00 the convicts broke the isolation rooms and brought the prisoners outside.
+Since some stepped into the forbidden zone, the guards opened fire and this fire was accompanied by other bursts from different directions, as a demonstration by the non-commissioned officers.
+The crowd of convicts would gather in the square and on the terrace, where some of them began to give speeches and to recite poems with content against the people’s power, calls for uprising.
+Their demonstration continued and during this time slogans were said with counterrevolutionary content: “Long live Free Albania”, “We do not work neither today nor ever”, “Soldier comrades, surrender your weapons”.
+By now the revolt had also taken on a political character.

 Day 2